DaBlick/Hierarchical-Observer-Pattern/README.md

         playerList.addPlayer(player);
         playerList.editPlayer(player, "Jonathan", player.getAge(), player.getGender(), "jonathan@gmail.com");

-The PlayerList will add the `Player` object and then edit the Player's name and email.
-As these two operations are happening, the observers are being notified of these events.
+This code will add a  `Player` and  edit the `Player`s name and email fields.
+As these two calls occur, the observers are being notified of these events.
 Let's take a look at the addPlayer() method in PlayerList.

     public void addPlayer(Player player)
     {
         players.add(player);
         addObservable.notifyObservers(player + " was added to the list");
     }

-The player is being added to the list of players and then the addObservable is notifying all the observers of the event.
-Our `ScoreKeeper` is an observer of `addObservable` and will be updated via the update() method which is conveniently called by notifyObservers().
+The player is being added to the list and then the addObservable is notifying all the observers of the event.
+Our `ScoreKeeper` is an observer of `addObservable` and will be updated via the update() method which is called by notifyObservers().

-Finally, we run a test assertion to see if the code works and provides the correct results.
-We test to see if there is 1 player in the `PlayerList` and also if the player information that was changed is correct.
+Finally, we run a test assertion to see if there is 1 player in the `PlayerList` and also if the player information that was changed is correct.

         String testName = "Jonathan";
         String testEmail = "jonathan@gmail.com";